Kirkwood Community College Uses Questionmark for Placement

 "We field tested the first version of the test with Biology students in fall 2006, eliminated nonperforming items, and then field tested again in spring and summer 2007," Edwards says.
 “We used the Item and Question Statistics reports to identify questions that did not meet difficulty, correlation, and discrimination criteria.”
 The team created two forms of the test, A and B, each with 40 questions.
 Students who did not obtain the cut score on Form A could attempt Form B. The two forms had to be equally difficult so that students would be placed properly regardless of which test they took.
 On a scale of 0 (the hardest questions) to 10 (the easiest), the questions on Form A had to be within 0.1 point on the difficulty scale compared with the questions on Form B.

 Beginning in fall 2007, students were required to take the test before they could register for a Biology course.
 Scores were uploaded into the student information system, and students who did not obtain the required score were blocked from registering for the advanced course.
 Student success rates improved dramatically in fall 2007 and spring 2008.

-Edwards says that these kinds of placement tests probably couldn't be created without Perception.
-"It would be really difficult, because Perception has so many features and tools to facilitate the whole process of developing an assessment," he says.
+Edwards says that these kinds of placement tests probably couldn't be created without Questionmark.
+"It would be really difficult, because Questionmark has so many features and tools to facilitate the whole process of developing an assessment," he says.
 “This is a great tool to create a placement test for any discipline."